openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-componentSnapshot.md

 # @ohos.arkui.componentSnapshot (Component Snapshot)

 The **componentSnapshot** module provides APIs for obtaining component snapshots, including snapshots of components that have been loaded and snapshots of components that have not been loaded yet.
+Note that a component snapshot does not contain content drawn outside of the area of the owning component or the parent component.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
 > You can preview how this component looks on a real device.
 The preview is not yet available in the DevEco Studio Previewer.

 ## Modules to Import